-The fifth foundational stone in New Jerusalem (Revelation 21:20), which is like the onyx, is called sardonux in the Greek (Strong's #G4557).
+The Bible also states that the fifth foundational stone in New Jerusalem (Revelation 21:20), which is like the onyx, is called sardonux in the Greek (Strong's #G4557).
 Strong's states the word refers to the nail of a finger (probably due to its flesh tone color) and both it and Thayer's lexicon translates the word as "sardonyx."
-Thayer's states the sardonyx was a stone containing red and white colors.
+Thayer's states the sardonyx (onyx) was a stone containing red and white colors.

 Onyx and Sardonyx stones are a variety of agates, which themselves are a variety of chalcedony.
 Onyx gemstones possess black and white bands that tend to be parallel with one another.
 A Sardonyx (the prefix "sard" means "red") has parallel red or reddish bands instead of black.

 The Bible reveals that onyx stones were found in the "whole land of Havilah" (Genesis 2:11).
 This gemstone is referred to at least eleven times in Scripture, more than any other precious stone.
 King David, after he officially made his son Solomon the new human ruler over Israel, set his heart to collecting and preparing materials for building Jerusalem's temple.
 One of the special materials he collected for the temple his son would build was onyx gemstones.